routhakash/AkkiNodes-LLM-Suite-for-ComfyUI/README.md

 1.  **Clone or Download:**
     *   Clone this repository into your `ComfyUI/custom_nodes/` directory.
-    *   Alternatively, download the ZIP, extract it, and place the `ComfyUI-AkkiNodes-Suite` folder inside `ComfyUI/custom_nodes/`.
+    *   Alternatively, download the ZIP, extract it, and place the `AkkiNodes-LLM-Suite-for-ComfyUI` folder inside `ComfyUI/custom_nodes/`.

 2.  **Install Dependencies (Windows):**
-    *   Navigate into the new `ComfyUI-AkkiNodes-Suite` folder.
+    *   Navigate into the new `AkkiNodes-LLM-Suite-for-ComfyUI` folder.
     *   **Right-click `install.bat` and select "Run as administrator"**.
-This only needs to be done once to install the required `llama-cpp-python` library.
+This only needs to be done once.

 3.  **Download a GGUF Model:**
     *   This suite requires a GGUF-format Large Language Model.
-You can find thousands of compatible models on [Hugging Face](https://huggingface.co/models?search=gguf).
+You can find thousands of compatible models on [Hugging Face's GGUF Model Hub](https://huggingface.co/models?search=gguf).
     *   Place your downloaded `.gguf` file into your `ComfyUI/models/llms/` directory.

 4.  **Restart ComfyUI:**